sudhanvabharadwaj/Ridge-Lasso-and-ElasticNet-Regression/README.md

 11. Fire Weather Index (FWI) Index: 0 to 31.1
 12. Classes: two classes, namely 'fire' and 'not fire'

+### Procedure
-Performed Data Cleaning, Exploratory Data Analysis and Feature Engineering to analyse the dataset and obtain a cleaned data for further analysis.
-Have used Linear Regression, Ridge Regression, Lasso Regression and ElasticNet Regression on the data.
-Then performed hyperparameter tuning using Cross Validation techniques.
+- Performed Data Cleaning, Exploratory Data Analysis and Feature Engineering to analyse the dataset and obtain a cleaned data for further analysis.
+- Have used Linear Regression, Ridge Regression, Lasso Regression and ElasticNet Regression on the data.
+- Performed hyperparameter tuning using Cross Validation techniques.